|

 Introduction

-Patients who sustain major trauma may become
+Patients who sustain major

-during their course.
-Immediately following
+at various times during their course.

-a major traumatic injury, hypotension is
+Immediately following a major traumatic

-common, and its diagnosis must often be made
+diagnosis must often be made on simple

-on simple clinical grounds, because time for
+clinical grounds, because time for

 sophisticated hemodynamic monitoring is not

 available.
-Fortunately, such diagnosis is
+Fortunately, such diagnosis

-generally obvious: hemorrhage, pneumothorax,
+is generally obvious: hemorrhage,

-and spinal shock are easily diagnosed by the
+pneumothorax, and spinal shock are easily

-experienced clinician.
-Later in the
+Later in the post-traumatic course,

-result from different reasons, including
+hypotension may result from different

-hypovolemia, depression of myocardial
+reasons, including hypovolemia, depression

-function, and vasodilation from inflammation
+of myocardial function, and vasodilation

-and sepsis.
-At this time, the clinical exam
+from inflammation and sepsis.
+At this

-may be insufficient to reach a satisfactory
+to reach a satisfactory diagnosis and

-diagnosis and institute the appropriate
+institute the appropriate therapy.

-therapy.
-Hence, the clinician must resolve
+Hence, the clinician must resolve to use

-to use further monitoring.
-At this point,
+further monitoring.
+At this point, the

-the trauma patient is like any other
+trauma patient is like any other

 hemodynamically unstable, critically ill